jonnyfux/REST-Docker-Template/README.md

 This setup is mainly intended for development, but with some changes, it can be used for development as well (see below).
 It features hot reloading for the Angular Frontend (= if you make changes the Web-App will be reloaded automatically) and the backend (in this case you have to manually reload the page).
 All the different components (Frontend, Backend, Database) are set up through Docker-Compose which makes it easy and fast to start developing.
 It also ensures that this is usable in any developing environment.
 The components are connected through an Nginx-Server which is used as a 'Reverse Proxy' here (read more: https://www.nginx.com/resources/glossary/reverse-proxy-server/).

 I hope this setup will help some people to get started with their own Web-App.
 Since I’m still learning, I’m glad for any feedback or improvements through Issues!
+If this template helped you I would appreciate a star ;)

 ## Technologies